-Mark as registered Only available for single unregistered scans ($\bullet \rightarrow \bullet$)

-Mark as unregistered Use this command to discard the alignment state of a particular scan (unavailable for scans)

-Select group Highlights the respective group $(\bullet, \bullet, \bullet)$ and so on

-Mark group as registered Converts all scans from the group into the basic registered group $(\bullet \to \bullet)$
+- Mark as registered.
+Only available for single unregistered scans ($\blacksquare \rightarrow \blacksquare$) - Mark as unregistered.
+Use this command to discard the alignment state of a particular scan (unavailable for o scans) - Select group highlights the respective group (●, ●, and so on) - Mark group as registered converts all scans from the group into the basic registered group (● → ●)